NLnetLabs/routinator/source/installation-notes.rst

          `Ansible playbook <https://github.com/GEANT/rpki-validation-tools>`_
          defining a role to deploy Routinator on Ubuntu.

-For some platforms, :command:`rustup` cannot provide binary releases to install directly.
+For some platforms, :program:`rustup` cannot provide binary releases to install directly.
 The `Rust Platform Support
 <https://doc.rust-lang.org/nightly/rustc/platform-support.html>`_ page lists
 several platforms where official binary releases are not available, but Rust is